bergesinstitute/grafmethodenglish/book-3-unit-8.md

     If it rains, I will stay home.
 (Si llueve, me quedaré en casa).

     If you are hungry, I will cook something.
 (Si tienes hambre, cocinaré algo).

+> In Spanish, it is also common to use the present tense on both sides: *Si llueve, me quedo en casa.*
+> In English, the result clause requires *will*: *If it rains, I will stay home.*

+> 🔹 En español, también es común usar el presente en ambos lados: *Si llueve, me quedo en casa.*
+> En inglés, la cláusula de resultado requiere *will*: *If it rains, I will stay home.*

 > The *if* clause can go at the beginning or at the end:
 > *I will stay home if it rains.* This is the same as *If it rains, I will stay home.*